AmirAynede/LC25000-Cancer-Classification/README.md

 # 🧬 LC25000 Cancer Classification - Full ML Pipeline

-Welcome to the LC25000 Cancer Image Classification project!
 This repository provides a complete, reproducible pipeline for training, evaluating, and interpreting a deep learning model on the LC25000 histopathology dataset.

 ---